TumCucTom/CRGS-CSS-person-detection/README.md

 If you're having any errors you can't solve just grab Oscar or I.

+If you do take some photos or videos please do share them with Oscar and I: tombale@shopvelworks.com or just ask us for a phone number to send them too :)

 ## 2.1 Your own model

+Let's first get the dataset I used - unless you're desperate to find, augment and pre-process your own data (don't - you have a NEA to focus on).

+You can double click "person-data.v3i.yolov8.zip" on mac or unzip using winrar or similar on windows.

+## 2.2 Uploading your dataset

+Create a [roboflow](https://www.roboflow.com) account and you should get 3 free training credits.

+Create a project, new project button in the top right and set the following:

+Upload your dataset, you should be able to just add the folder you decompressed and automatically roboflow will split into train, valid and test based on the sub-dirs.
+(I explain about this as well as annotations [here](#23-understanding-what-youve-just-done):

+You should then go to the versions tab:

+Apply no pre-processing and augmentation as I've already done this :)

+Create a new model by clicking the button "train":

+You should train from the MSCOCO object detection checkpoint, for reasons explained [here](#23-understanding-what-youve-just-done)

+WAIT :(

+It'll take a few of hours

+## 2.3 Understanding what you've just done

+## 2.4 Using your trained model
+Get your API key from your account settings.
+Replace the info in roboflow-info.txt...

+...BASK IN EVEN MORE **GLORY**!

 ## Bonus